 HEAR THE MUSIC (PLAYLIST below): https://soundcloud.com/user-990778394/sets/roots-grooves

 This collaboration has been decades in the making.
 At age 8 Nico wrote Rick a fan letter and at age 23 he orchestrated Rick’s music for symphony.
-Equally proficient on keyboards and woodwinds, he’s in constant demand as an arranger and musical director for stage shows from Chemainus to Ontario, when not playing jazz with his own trio or touring with renowned chanteuse Joelle Rabu.
+Equally proficient on keyboards and woodwinds, he’s in constant demand as an arranger and musical director for stage shows from Chemainus to Ontario, when not playing jazz with his own trio or touring with his mother, renowned chanteuse Joelle Rabu.

 Since emerging in the ‘70s in iconic folk trio Pied Pumkin, Rick Scott has released 19 recordings and performed his highly original music in nine countries, earning three Juno nominations and Vancouver Island, Western Canadian and Canadian Folk Music Awards.
 With separate repertoires for adult and young audience, he is internationally renowned as a singer, songwriter, actor and raconteurfor who combines music and humour to uplift and refresh the human spirit.

 Rick and Nico's ROOTS & GROOVES CD, released September 17, 2917, features 12 songs recorded live from the foor in a single day at Moutain View Studio in Nanimo, produced by Valley Hennell and engineered by Rick Salt.

 Tour dates at end of this page and at http://www.rickscott.ca/shows